-

 Cross-listed: LAIS

 A survey of the complex visual culture of early modern Spain, with particular attention given to El Greco, Goya, Murillao, Velázquez, and Zurbarán.
-The class examines the formation of a distinct Spanish style within the context of European art and considers how Spanish artistic identity was a kind of hybrid, complicated both by Spain's importation of foreign artists (Rubens, Titn) and by its relationship to the art and architecture of the colonies.
+The class examines the formation of a distinct Spanish style within the context of European art and considers how Spanish artistic identity was a kind of hybrid, complicated both by Spain's importation of foreign artists (Rubens, Titian) and by its relationship to the art and architecture of the colonies. -

 Experiments in Art and Technology, Art History 287